apache/druid/docs/content/operations/api-reference.md

 * `/druid/indexer/v1/leader`

-Returns the current leader overlord of the cluster.
-If you have multiple overlords, just one is leading at any given time.
+Returns the current leader Overlord of the cluster.
+If you have multiple Overlords, just one is leading at any given time.
 The others are on standby.

 * `/druid/indexer/v1/isLeader`